Andrea-Valentini/dashboard_microservice/readme.md

 ```bash
 flask run
 ```
+Once the application is up, check in PgAdmin that all the tables have been created.
 In another terminal tab, run the following command to prepare the data for importing into the database:

 ```bash